woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 = Minimum Requirements =

-* WordPress 5.0
+* WordPress 5.2 or greater
-* WooCommerce 3.7 or greater
+* WooCommerce 4.0 or greater
 * PHP version 5.6 or greater (PHP 7.2 or greater is recommended)
 * MySQL version 5.0 or greater (MySQL 5.6 or greater is recommended)